jeremybatesDC/vueGridBaseballCard/README.md

   --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

 ### 2nd release

+can text align left/center/right be bumped to v2?

+--> generalize text slider man!

+v2: since it makes sense / is necessary to edit text in a focus UI state (this has been reasoned through now fully twice), perhaps the input doesn't have to be INSIDE the h1, h2, and h3...
+Interesting reversal...
+This is needed i think...
+When clicked that field's actual input element could be revealed... (keep in mind though this helps with the focus-UI idea of focus-within... but that might be cheating anyway... gotta think this through...

 --> text options include text-align